 High-refresh rate displays are now must-haves for flagships.
 OnePlus can be credited with taking the technology mainstream with the OnePlus 7 Pro last year, and this year, the company has managed to deliver a QHD+ resolution display that refreshes at 120Hz (on the OnePlus 8 Pro) – stats that Samsung couldn’t match on its flagship Galaxy S20-series.

-The Galaxy S20 supports 120Hz refresh-rate only for Full HD resolution, while QHD+ resolution works at standard 60Hz.
-As we experienced in our review, the battery drain on Galaxy S20 (Exynos variant) steeply increases when the display is operating at 120Hz refresh rate.
+The Galaxy S20 supports a 120Hz refresh rate only for Full HD resolution, while QHD+ resolution works at standard 60Hz.
+As we experienced in our review, the battery drain on Galaxy S20 (Exynos variant) steeply increases when the display is operating at a 120Hz refresh rate.

 So, why can’t galaxy S20 support 120Hz with QHD+ resolution?
 What factor is primarily responsible for the excessive battery drain on 120Hz screens?
 Is it the chipset that needs to work extra hard to push that many pixels that fast?
 Exactly How much impact does QHD or Full HD+ resolution have on battery drain in 90Hz or 120Hz screens?

 Wonderful folks at AnandTech have worked out the answers with some power drain tests on OnePlus 8 Pro.
 Before we elaborate on the analysis, we will cover a few display basics.

 Samsung Galaxy S20-series doesn’t support 120Hz at 2K because they have a single-channel MIPI Lane connecting chipset to DDIC.
 OnePlus 8 Pro does because it has a dual-lane interconnect and can handle the increased bandwidth.
-In other words, the omission on the Galaxy S20 or on Galaxy Note20 Ultra is not because of the battery concerns.
+In other words, the omission on the Galaxy S20 or on Galaxy Note20 Ultra is not because of battery concerns.

 How Displays connect to Chipset?